-The Neo-Sumerian political organization was swept away in 2015 BC by an invasion of western Semites.
+The Neo-Sumerian political organization was swept away in 2015 BCE by an invasion of western Semites.
 The ancient capital of Ur was destroyed and its heritage was shared between various regional kings: the princes of Mari, of Larsa, of Babylon, and others.
-This situation lasted until Hammurabi the king of Babylon restored the Mesopotamian unity.
-During the period prior to this unification around Babylon a rich art of Semitic inspiration developed.
+This situation lasted until Hammurabi, the king of Babylon, restored the Mesopotamian unity.
+During the period prior to this unification, a rich art of Semitic inspiration developed around Babylon.

 One of the main centers for the development of this art was the distant city of Mari on the Middle Euphrates.
 The amazing thing about this new art period of Mari was the formidable development of architecture.
-Of the statues found in temples of Mari it is worth quoting the “Goddess inhaling the scent of a flower”, from the Louvre Museum, adorned with bracelets and a big necklace around her neck, she is crowned by the heavy helmet full of sacred horns typical of the Semites.
+Of the statues found in the temples of Mari it is worth quoting the “Goddess inhaling the scent of a flower”, now in the Louvre Museum, a female figure adorned with bracelets and a big necklace around her neck, she appears also crowned by the heavy helmet full of sacred horns typical of the Semites.

-In the royal palace of Mari not only sculptures were found: many walls of its rooms and courtyards were decorated with murals painted in bright colors with the tempera technique.
+In the royal palace of Mari not only sculptures were found: many walls of its rooms and courtyards were decorated with murals* painted in bright colors using the tempera technique.
 The topics were varied: abstract geometric compositions, scenes of war, religious ceremonies and events of everyday life.
-Most notable is that these paintings, contemporary to the frescoes of the pre-Hellenic Crete palaces which we will discuss later, show certain stylistic relationships with them.
+The most notable is that these paintings, contemporary to the frescoes of the pre-Hellenic Crete palaces which we will discuss later, show certain stylistic relationships with them.
 Who influenced whom?
-It is known that Crete and Mesopotamia had economic and trade relations as evidenced by diplomatic archives written on clay tablets found in the Mari’s palace.
+It is known that Crete and Mesopotamia had economic and trade relations as evidenced by diplomatic archives written on clay tablets found in the palace of Mari.

 This first Babylonian period ended with the arrival of the Assyrians and their powerful disciplined army, superiorly armed.
 Adding the period of the several regional Semite kings, the first Babylonian empire, and the period of Kassite domination, this period we just studied had lasted just a little over eight centuries.